MoKmo176/MechaCar_Statistical_Analysis/README.md

 ## Overview of MechaCar

 ### Purpose
-The purpose of this analysis is to use R Programming to perform a statistical analysis on MechaCar and it's prototype manuacturing output.
+The purpose of this analysis is to use R Programming to perform a statistical analysis on MechaCar and it's manufacturing output of the new prototype.

 ## Linear Regression to Predict MPG